top of page

 PCF9TMUO.jpeg

-NewGens is a youth collective overseen and delivered by HighRise Theatre, with the aim to give underrepresented creatives a route into higher education and job opportunities in the arts.
+NewGens was a youth collective overseen and delivered by HighRise Theatre, with the aim to give underrepresented creatives a route into higher education and job opportunities in the arts.

 The NewGens made their debut with The Concrete Jungle Book - a Hip-Hop musical retelling of the classic story.